 The team functions excellently and is capable of making decisions independently and autonomously without having to confer with the team leader.

 When the tasks of the team have been completed, the team can be dissolved.
 The team members may experience anxiety as they will have to let go of the group.

-As Tuckman stages of group development particularly apply to relatively small groups (3 to 12 people), it is not entirely clear how group dynamics would evolve in larger groups.
+As this management approach particularly apply to relatively small groups (3 to 12 people), it is not entirely clear how group dynamics would evolve in larger groups.